guillaumeRG/ONlineKmeanClustering/README.md

 -pp : stream plot (add a drop of performance)

--p -f "filename": to save plot to file
+-p -f "filename": to save plot into file